fm4dd/pi-weather/weather-station/readme.md

 ## Optional Hardware Setup

 The script `rtcenable.sh` can enable an optional battery-buffered real-time clock module.
 The RTC is helpful for weather stations without permanent Internet access.
 If they are unable to sync their time from the net, they are at risk of running wrong system time, which in turn could break the sensor data collection.

+## Sensor Failures and Recovery

+Due to age or sever weather conditions, sensors break down after some time.
+Instead of just stopping operations, they often start to send wrong data readings.
+It is not uncommon to see -2 temperature, 500000 Pa pressure or 100% humidity in such circumstances.
+While the weather station has a "outlier" function to identify and eliminate sporadic, single miss-reads, the continous reporting of false data from a broken sensor is harder to handle.
+After fixing the sensor hardware, database cleanup is done to eradicate the erroneous longterm data which take hold in the MIN/MAX aggregations.
+With the database type being RRD, there is no easy way to edit or update individual entries.

+### rrdrepair.sh

+The script `rrdrepair.sh` was created to help with database cleanup in between current data updates.
+It exports the RRD content into XML, which is then updated by a prepared vi source file before being re-imported into RRD.
+Due to the RRD size, XML line count is quite high, which slows down vi's line matching.
+Ideally the RRD repair process is done in between the 1-minute data readings to prevent loss of a reading. `rrdrepair.sh` therefore catches the moment right after the latest file update to maximise the time window.

+### wsreplace.sh

+The script `wsreplace.sh` automates the transfer of the weather station work directory and other necessary data to a second station in order to let it take over the function of the first.
+This allows for a quick swap of a complete weather station for repairs or upgrades.
+Before, this swap needed too much time for extracting the old stations micro SD card.